AIandBD/graph-hashing/SketchBANE/README.md

 ## Description
-The datasets and source code of SketchBANE are for Time- and Space-Efficiently Sketching Billion-Scale Attributed Networks.
+The datasets and source code of SketchBANE are for Time- and Space-Efficiently Sketching Billion-Scale Attributed Networks in TKDE.

 ## Generate embeddings using SketchBANE
 ```